-Reframing a freemium experience to increase play rate by 29%
+Reframing a freemium experience to increase session duration by 42 min

 Balance freemium monetization and listening UX